Skip to main content

 Replacing a GitHub Action with 15 Lines of Shell

-We wanted a simple optimization: skip CI when a pull request only touches documentation files (.md, .claude/*, .vscode/*, workflow files).
+I wanted one simple optimization: skip CI when a pull request only touches documentation files (.md, .claude/*, .vscode/*, workflow files).
 The standard approach is dorny/paths-filter, a GitHub Action that checks changed files against glob patterns.

-We configured it, tested it, and it never worked.
-Docs-only PRs ran the full CI suite every time.
-No error, no warning, no indication that anything was wrong.
+I configured it, tested it, and it never worked: docs-only PRs ran the full CI suite every single time, with no error, no warning, and no hint that anything was off.

-The cause was two bugs compounding.
-First, paths-filter does not support the predicate-quantifier option we set.
-It silently ignores it.
-Second, its glob matching failed to match .claude/** files, so our Claude Code config changes were never classified as docs-only.
+The cause turned out to be two bugs compounding.
+First, paths-filter doesn't support the predicate-quantifier option I'd set, and it silently ignores it.
+Second, its glob matching failed to match .claude/** files, so my Claude Code config changes were never classified as docs-only.

-We spent three commits trying to fix the configuration: adjusting globs, adding predicate-quantifier, inverting the pattern logic.
-None of it worked because the underlying Action was not behaving as documented.
+I burned three commits fighting the configuration: adjusting globs, adding predicate-quantifier, inverting the pattern logic.
+None of it worked, because the underlying Action just wasn't behaving the way it was documented.

-The entire paths-filter dependency was doing one thing: classifying PR files as docs-only or not.
+The whole paths-filter dependency was really doing one job: deciding whether the PR's files were docs-only or not.
 A case statement does that in 15 lines:

 - name: Check for docs-only changes